 This is my desert island kit.

-Found at an estate sale and saved from certain doom, this 1965 Ludwig kit was in rough shape but most of the issues were cosmetic and some missing parts.
-A few days of heavy duty TLC and this kit was looking and sounding great.
-Even though they are only a couple of years apart and have the same shell sizes and construction, this kit and the blue kit sound remarkably different.
+Found at an estate sale and saved from certain doom, this 1965 Ludwig kit was in rough shape but the issues were from neglect, not abuse.
+A bit of elbow grease and a few parts and it was ready to go.
+The toms did make a trip out to California for some TLC from Bill Detamore at Pork Pie Percussion and now they sound great.
 I love resurrecting these old instruments and giving them another life.
 If only I could do that to me.

 In my opinion, THE most important voice in your drum kit.
 A good, musical drummer knows how to exploit all the sounds available in one good snare drum.
 I'm trying hard to reign in my snare drum collection but still, I'm a sucker for a quirky, cool snare drums.
 Old six lug sleepers are my current favorites but every drum onmy shelf is a gem.